The simplest explanation for brackish water is that it’s water that’s saltier than fresh water but not as salty as seawater.

 Brackish Water Treatment

-However, reverse osmosis takes far less time, and you can choose from a much more extensive selection of different RO systems compared to distillation units.
+However, reverse osmosis takes far less time, and you can choose from a much more extensive collection of different RO systems compared to distillation units.
 Depending on your need, you can find an RO system that won’t require manual loading and can take on much larger quantities of water than any distiller.